Online Christian Library

 Online Resources

->(New) Free Bible Commentary - Produced by the ministry of Dr. Bob Utley, these verse-by-verse, exegetical video, audio and printed commentaries are committed to the trustworthiness and authority of Scripture, emphasizing the intent of the original inspired author by means of their:
+>Free Bible Commentary - Produced by the ministry of Dr. Bob Utley, these verse-by-verse, exegetical video, audio and printed commentaries are committed to the trustworthiness and authority of Scripture, emphasizing the intent of the original inspired author by means of their:

 1. Historical Setting 2.
 Literary Context 3.
 Grammatical Features 4.
 Choice of Words 5.
 Genre 6.
 Parallel Passages